-The model gives us some physical understanding of the meaning of rest energy (or base energy) which is otherwise hard to imagine.
-Regarding the observations on cosmological scale, it has the potential capacity to account for the elusive dark matter which was postulated as a result of our observation of galaxies.
-Despite its potential, we do not yet know if it can contribute positively to the understanding of the dark energy of the universe which has been inferred from observation.
-Nevertheless, the above has listed eleven observations with which the proposed model is consistent with.
 The philosophy of science teaches us that no theory can be conclusively proved to be correct since in principle every theory is falsifiable and could be improved by a better theory.
 One can only speak of the credibility of a theory or model and its proximity to reality.
-The credibility of a theory or model is.
-The proposed model can have some claim to elegance, e.g., the prescription of a set of orthogonal velocities which include the two crucial surfing velocities on the S surface, the simple expression for the new definition of energy, $E_N \equiv pc$, and the more comprehensive energy, K, the super-energy.
-Concerning the claim to consistency, it is consistent with eleven features observed in our universe.
-Hence, the proposed model with its claim to consistency with observation, and with some claim to elegance, has a good claim to credibility.
-Its credibility may be further advanced if it proves to have the capacity to explain other observed experimental phenomena not listed above, e.g., the experiment suggested at the end of Section 11 of paper [2], and some experiments questioning the Heisenberg Uncertainty Principle [17].
-It is for the experimentalists to explore further the model's explanatory capacity for assessing its credibility and its proximity to reality.
+The credibility of a theory or model should be gauged according to its consistency with observation, no matter how elegant a theory or model is.
+The proposed models can have some claim to elegance, e.g., the prescription of a set of orthogonal velocities which include the two crucial surfing velocity components on the S surface, the simple expression for the new definition of energy, $E_N \equiv pc$, and the more comprehensive energy, K, the superenergy.
+Concerning the claim to consistency, the two proposed models are consistent with at least eleven features observed in our universe (the issues of dark matter and dark energy need to be investigated further).
+Hence, the proposed models with their claim to consistency with observation, and with some claim to elegance, have a good claim to credibility.
+Their credibility may be further advanced if they prove to have the capacity to explain other observed experimental phenomena not listed above, e.g., the experiment suggested at the end of Section 11 of paper [2], and some experiments questioning the Heisenberg Uncertainty Principle [19].
+It is for the experimentalists to explore further the models' explanatory capacity in assessing its credibility and its proximity to reality.